Why Do We Wear Engagement and Wedding Rings on Our Left Hands?

 The immediate answer to this question is one that’s rather endearing.
 The tradition of wearing romantic jewellery on the ring finger dates back to Ancient Egypt, when it was believed that a vein called the vena amoris (quite literally ‘vein of love’ in Latin) ran directly from the tip of that finger to the heart.

-The endless circular form of the engagement ring and wedding band is largely thought to symbolise the eternal nature of romantic union, with the open centre a portal to the yet unexplored life ahead as a couple.
+The breakless circular form of the engagement ring and wedding band is largely thought to symbolise the eternal nature of romantic union, with the open centre a portal to the yet unexplored life ahead as a couple.
 With these theories in mind, what could be a more meaningful way of communicating lifelong love and commitment than with a band of precious metal on the fourth finger of the left hand?
 Throw a unique inner-band engraving or a bespoke design into the mix and the sentimental value is off the chart.

 MODERN EXPECTATIONS